November 02, 2025 7 min read

 B. Dock Maintenance

-A dock de-icer is the most often used to device for keeping water free from ice, but there is another option.
+A dock de-icer is the most often used device for keeping water free from ice, but there is another option.
 Diffused air aeration units, or dock bubblers, can also be used to keep your dock protected.
-They used compressed air the flows through tubes and into settings on the floor of the lake and use a steady flow of air bubbles to bring the warmer water from below up to the surface.
+They use compressed air that flows through tubes and into settings on the floor of the lake.
+They use a steady flow of air bubbles to bring the warmer water from below up to the surface.
 In some areas of the US, these are the most popular.
 See the EasyPro Dock Bubbler for an example.

 When it's cold and you're using de-icers to stop ice from forming around your boat docks and lifts, you need to be careful.
 Here's how to stay safe while keeping everything ice-free.